-Chequered Flag International is pleased to offer this 1988 Mercedes 560 SL in Desert Taupe with Cream Beige interior.
-34,834 miles with clean CARFAX.
-Very nice body with all stickers in place on all panels.
-Good paint.
-Interior is very good.
-Mechanically good and a delight to drive.
-Comes with its books and all keys.
+Chequered Flag International is pleased to offer this 1988 Mercedes Benz 560 SL in Red with Crème Beige interior.
+23,822 miles with clean Carfax.
+Perfect body with excellent 90% original paint.
+Fantastic interior, no dash cracks or re-dyed seats.
+Lovely door panels, carpets and top.
+Mechanically superb and a delight to drive.
+Excellent engine and transmission.
+Tight steering and suspension.
+Really feels like a well maintained 20k mile example to drive.
 Inspections encouraged.
-All sales As-IS.
+All sales AS-IS.
 Sales tax and license fees due if delivered in California.
 Visit Chequered Flag International online at chequeredflag.com to see more pictures of this vehicle or call us at 310-827-8665 today to schedule your test drive.

 Last year for the 107 series cars.
 This garage kept example still wears most of its original Black paint.
 Nearly new 215/65 R-15 Bridgestone radials on spotless factory alloy rims.
 The original German leather interior appears in excellent condition to match the101,521 miles showing on this desirable model that comes with 2 tops, both in excellent condition.
 These 107 series cars built from 1972-1989 have been appreciating in the last few years due to their durability and low maintenance costs.
 This is a great example for a fraction of lower mileage examples #7527 $24,900